Opencontour/HelpGuides/en/docs/heapLeachModel.md

 <li>From the Utility Menu, select the Heap Leach Stacking Module.
 The Leach Stacking window will default to the Progress Tab.Before the user is able to run the model, all progress icons will need to have a green checkmark; to review the Heap Leach Stacking process and how to get to this point in the process please review Chapter 6 (currently 5).</li>
 <li>Check the “For Model” box from the Progress Window and click on Discretize; this will break up all the shapes into entire blocks to fit the model.</li>
 </li>
-<li>The next step is to import your Mine Plan, and once this takes place, you will be required to Populate the Mine Plan.
+<li>The next step is to import your Mine Plan through a CSV or 'model.json' format.
+Once this takes place, you will be required to Populate the Mine Plan.
 This will essentially break up the Mine Plan into small blocks that will fit the model created when the data was discretized.
 Remember that the Model will automatically assign an ltp (leach type) of 1 to the Mine Plan Properties.
 If you are looking at having multiple ltp designations, open the script utility menu and add/edit scripts.</li>
 </ol>

 Now that we are confident that our Stacking Plan is in place and all the information needed to run the model has been updated, we can prepare and run the Heap leach Recovery Model.